Large Language Model Sourcing: A Survey: Sourcing from Models

-As discussed earlier, Fast-DetectGPT~\cite{bao2024fastdetectgpt} and DetectGPT4Code~\cite{yang2023zeroshot} also design alternative black-box methods.
-Fast-DetectGPT uses surrogate models for conditional probability estimation~\cite{bao2024fastdetectgpt}, DetectGPT4Code substitutes a smaller white-box code language model as a substitute to estimate the probability curvature~\cite{yang2023zeroshot}.
+\textbf{Black box Curvature-based Methods.} As discussed earlier, Fast-DetectGPT~\cite{bao2024fastdetectgpt} and DetectGPT4Code~\cite{yang2023zeroshot} also design alternative black box methods by using substitute models.
 DetectGPT-SC~\cite{wang2023detectgptsc} achieves zero-shot classification based on masked prediction consistency under the assumption that LLMs can effectively infer masked portions of their own generated text.

-There are also some methods to add watermarks to the generated text under the condition of not altering the semantics, making it detectable.
-PostMark~\cite{Chang2024PostMarkAR} rewrites the text to incorporate the semantic watermark words, while Water-Probe~\cite{yu2024canwatermarkedllms} statistically analyzes repeated sampling outputs for watermark detection by designing prompts.

-Furthermore, a growing body of work employs adversarial or dynamic learning frameworks to enhance detection robustness.
-RADAR~\cite{hu2023radar} trains detectors jointly with adversarial rewriters, creating a closed-loop optimization that strengthens detection against adaptive attacks.
-OUTFOX~\cite{koike2024outfox} takes this further by constructing an adaptive adversarial framework where both detectors and attackers, powered by LLMs like ChatGPT, evolve together through contextual learning and adversarially generated examples.
-Such methods explicitly address the dynamic co-evolution of detection and generation strategies.